MicrosoftDocs/well-architected/well-architected/performance-efficiency/scale-partition.md

 1. Distribute background tasks if there are many of them, or if the tasks require substantial time or resources.
 For one possible solution, see the [Competing Consumers pattern](/azure/architecture/patterns/competing-consumers).

+##### Enable distributed tracing

-**Enable distributed tracing.** Distributed tracing is a technique used to track and monitor requests as they flow through a distributed system.
+Distributed tracing is a technique used to track and monitor requests as they flow through a distributed system.
 It allows you to trace the path of a request as it travels across multiple services and components, providing valuable insights into the performance and efficiency of your system.
 Distributed tracing is important for performance efficiency because it helps identify bottlenecks, latency issues, and areas for optimization within a distributed system.
 You can pinpoint where delays or inefficiencies occur and take appropriate actions to improve performance by visualizing the flow of a request.
 Follow these steps to enable distributed tracing:

 1. Start by instrumenting your applications and services to generate trace data.
 Use libraries or frameworks that support distributed tracing, such as OpenTelemetry.